-Parents who wish to enroll a student into Haverford Middle School must present the following documents to the District Registrar at Oakmont Administration (50 E. Eagle Road):
+Parents who wish to enroll a student into Haverford Middle School please click here to link to the Student Registration page.

 After registration with the District Registrar, you will need to contact the Middle School Main Office to set up an appointment to meet with the grade level counselor to discuss your child's educational program.
 If you have any previous school records such as report cards or test scores, IEPs/GIEPs, please bring them with you; they would be most helpful.
 If you have any questions about the admission process, please call the District Registrar at 853-5900, ext.
 7139.

 Arrival in the Morning

 Students are permitted to enter the building at 7:40 a.m.

 Grade 6: Enter through courtyard doors on Darby Road.

 Grade 7 and 8: Enter through the doors in the parking lot in the rear of the building.

 Upon arrival in the morning, students should go to their lockers, unpack backpacks/ book bags and organize their belongings for the day.
 Backpacks/Book bags must be placed inside the lockers.
 Students must be seated in homeroom no later than 7:50 am.